-Why do students have a Chat icon in Teams and faculty/staff do not?
+Why do students have a Chat icon in Teams and some faculty/staff do not?

 Different features appear in Microsoft Teams, depending on your Teams account.
-In the left navigation bar for Teams, students see both the Chat and Calls icons, but instructors do not.
+In the left navigation bar for Teams, students see both the Chat and Calls icons, but some faculty (and staff) do not.

-Why not offer Chat for instructors?
+Why not offer Chat to all faculty and staff?
 For underlying technical reasons, Chat and Calls must be paired together in Teams.
-Activating Chat for instructors would also change Calls in a way that would disrupt their university phone service.
+Activating Chat for faculty and staff would also change Calls in a way that would disrupt their university phone service.
 Activating Chat and Calls for students did not pose a problem, as most students do not use university phones.

-In the meantime, faculty and staff can continue to use Skype for Business to conduct private chats with students.
+In the meantime, faculty and staff can continue to use Skype for Business to conduct private chats with students until switched to Teams calling.
 (Find out how to open Skype for Business and pin it to the Windows taskbar.)
 Messages sent from the faculty or staff Skype for Business app will appear in students’ Teams app.

 Please contact the IT Services Help Desk for questions about Microsoft Teams.